openSUSE/osem/README.md

 This uses [spring](https://github.com/rails/spring) to provide a [fast feedback loop for the red/green cycle](http://bitzesty.com/blog/2013/05/enable-tdd-with-faster-ruby-on-rails-stack-reloading/).

-Generally, no PR with decreased test coverage should not be accepted.
+Generally, no PR with decreased test coverage should be accepted.
 Please look closely on comments which been provided by Coveralls in your PR.